 She has a Ph.D. in history from Yale University, and argues fanatically for the superpowers of the arts and humanities.
 She has an A.B. from Princeton University, where she was a bio major and girl ornithologist—and her favorite spring bird is the blackburnian warbler.

 She has had generous fellowships to support her work—for longer-term support, from angel investors NEH, Huntington Library, Guggenheim Foundation, Rachel Carson Center, Laszlo N. Tauber Foundation, UCLA, and Princeton University.
 She has returned to Princeton several times, as the Anschutz Distinguished Fellow in American Studies, the Barron Visiting Professor in the Environment & the Humanities, and an Atelier teaching artist.
-With the LA Urban Rangers, she has been thrilled to be an artist and/or resident at MOCA, the Orange County Museum of Art, and the Cooper Hewitt, Smithsonian.
+With the LA Urban Rangers, she has been thrilled to be an artist and/or resident at MOCA, Pulitzer Arts Foundation, Orange County Museum of Art, and Cooper Hewitt, Smithsonian.

 Contact Jenny Price: [email protected]